gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    in certificates.
 SCTP associations can use multiple IP addresses per SCTP endpoint.
-Therefore, it is possible that DTLS records will be sent from a different source IP address or to a different destination IP adress than than that originally authenticated.
-This is not a problem provided that no security decisions are made based on the source or destination IP adresses.
+Therefore, it is possible that DTLS records will be sent from a different source IP address or to a different destination IP address than that originally authenticated.
+This is not a problem provided that no security decisions are made based on the source or destination IP addresses.

 ##  Privacy Considerations